MaastrichtU-IDS/d2s-docs/website/docs/deploy-additional-services.md

 Knowledge Graphs are often built from heterogeneous data and  knowledge (i.e. data models such as ontologies, schemas) coming from  different sources and often with different formats (i.e. structured,  unstructured).
 Nexus Forge enables data scientists, data and knowledge  engineers to address these challenges by uniquely combining under a  consistent and generic Python Framework all necessary components to  build and search a Knowledge Graph.

+Check the [example notebook to build a knowledge graph](https://github.com/BlueBrain/nexus/blob/master/docs/src/main/paradox/docs/getting-started/notebooks/building_a_kg.ipynb) from tabular data, using `pandas` and `nexus-forge` in Python.

 ### [Nexus Delta](https://bluebrainnexus.io/products/nexus-delta)

 :::caution Managing the Data and Knowledge Graph Lifecycle